cvdlab/LinearAlgebraicRepresentation.jl/docs/src/integr.md

 # Finite integration of polynomials

-A finite integration method, from [Boundary integration over linear polyhedra](https://www.sciencedirect.com/science/article/pii/001044859090007Y), is developed here, to compute various-order monomial integrals over polyhedral solids and surfaces in 3D space.
+A finite integration method, from "[Boundary integration over linear polyhedra](https://www.sciencedirect.com/science/article/pii/001044859090007Y)", is developed here, to compute various-order monomial integrals over polyhedral solids and surfaces in 3D space.
 The integration method can be used for the exact evaluation of domain integrals of trivariate polynomial forms.

 ## Integration Algorithms